AlexandreFenyo/net-monitor/README.md

 - AJP for everything but  WebSocket connections,
 - a transparent proxy for WebSocket connections.

-To enable AJP on a TCP port (for instance 9001), just launch mvn
+So hyTo enable AJP on a TCP port (for instance 9001), just launch mvn